 What type of diabetes occurs in children?

 Children and teens with diabetes generally have type 1, previously known as juvenile diabetes or insulin-dependent diabetes mellitus.
 Overall, type 1 diabetes represents 10 per cent of all diabetes – the other 90 per cent is type 2 diabetes which prior to recent years, was seen primarily in adults over 40 years of age.
-However, as a result of obesity, there has now been an increase in the incidence of type 2 diabetes in children.
+However, as a result of obesity, there has now been an increase in the incidence of type 2 diabetes in children in Canada.
+The prevalence of obesity among Canadian children aged 5 to 17 years is 12%.

 Type 1 diabetes